trigger-corp/Forge-Documentation/source/tutorials/weather/tutorial-1.rst

 This will ensure that Catalyst is connected and ready before the code runs, preventing any logging from being lost.

 5. Rebuild and re-run your app.
 In a few moments, your Catalyst tab in the browser should show the device.
 #.
-Check the console of the Catalyst tool: you should see your ``mountainViewForecast`` object being logged.
+Check the console of the Catalyst tool: you should see your forecast object being logged.

 .. note:: Catalyst is a great tool, especially for debugging mobile apps: check out the "Elements" view to inspect and modify the DOM, the "API" tab to see your ``forge`` calls flowing back and forth, and the "Network" view to diagnose performance problems.